eugeneloza/castle-editor-tutorial/README.md

 Let's put `SoundEngine.Sound(SoundEngine.SoundFromName('start_game'));` inside `ClickStart` in `GameStateMainMenu` and inside `ClickPlayAgain` in `GameStateGameOver` (don't forget to add `CastleSoundEngine` to `uses` section).
 Let's add `SoundEngine.Sound(SoundEngine.SoundFromName('ui_click'));` into `ClickOptions`, `ClickCredits` in `GameStateMainMenu`.
 And finally `SoundEngine.Sound(SoundEngine.SoundFromName('quit'));` to `ClickQuit` in `GameStateMainMenu` and `ClickMainMenu` in `GameStateGameOver`.

 Let's note that now the music plays a bit too loud to properly hear `ui_click` sound.
-Let's leavie it like that, we'll change default music volume when we'll be making Options.
+Let's leave it like that, we'll change default music volume when we'll be making Options.

 ### Vibration